Earth Science Education

 You’ll spend time observing, assisting and teaching in local classrooms for more than 100 hours prior to your student teaching experience, so you’ll be exceptionally prepared to lead your own classroom.
 Fieldwork is also a critical component of the major.
 You may participate in multiple formal field experiences, including one-day and multi-day field trips to see regional geology, an elective multi-week course, and possibilities for field work as part of research projects carried out with faculty.

-You will work in well-equipped labs, including the experimental petrology, stratigraphy and thin-sectioning, and geophysical laboratories and have the option to receive hands-on training with cutting-edge technology such as GPS equipment, GIS software, high precision GPS receivers, geospatial apps and drones
+You will work in well-equipped labs, including the experimental petrology, stratigraphy and thin-sectioning, and geophysical laboratories and have the option to receive hands-on training with cutting-edge technology such as GPS equipment, GIS software and drones.

 Teach and observe in local classrooms.
 Tutor.
 Study abroad.
 Conduct field research.
 Be a scientist.
 Discover your passion in and out of the classroom.